reagro/carob-data/source/contribute/example.rst

 Metadata
 --------

 The metadata section contains the descriptions of the dataset enriching it with some additional information useful for carob.
-Most of the metadata (authors, dataset title) is extracted with `carobiner::read_metadata` function.
+Most of the metadata (authors, dataset title) is extracted with `carobiner::get_metadata` function.
 Other metadata needs to be added manually.
 Of particular importance for experimental data is `treatment_vars`, which need to list the variable(s) that capture the experimental treatment.
 It is also important to include the publication associated with the dataset if there is any.
 Here is the metadata section for this dataset.

 .. code:: r

    meta <- data.frame(
-       carobiner::read_metadata(uri, path, major=1, minor=1, group),
+       carobiner::get_metadata(uri, path, group, major=1, minor=1),
        publication=NA,
        carob_contributor="Siyabusa Mkuhlani",
        carob_date="2022-09-12",